George Polk: Criticism

 In February 2007, Polk's "status as a symbol of journalistic integrity" was challenged by historian Richard Frank, who concluded that Polk made false claims about his service record in World War II.
-Frank examined the claim, repeated by Edward R. Murrow, that Polk had commanded a unit of 119 marines on Guadalcanal, flew a fighter plane that shot down 11 Japanese aircraft and won a Purple Heart.
+Frank examined the claim, repeated by Edward R. Murrow, that Polk had commanded a unit of 119 marines on Guadalcanal, flew a fighter plane that shot down 11 Japanese aircraft and was awarded a Purple Heart.
 He concluded that it is not consistent with the available documentation.
 Frank said that "the inescapable conclusion is that George Polk did not simply verbally recount false tales of his wartime exploits to his family and to his journalist colleagues, he actually forged documents to buttress his stories."

-George Polk's brother, William, replied to this attack, which he called slanderous, in a letter to The Guardian Monday March 19, 2007.
+George Polk's brother, William, replied to this attack, which he called slanderous, in a letter to The Guardian on March 19, 2007.
 He pointed out that Frank did not discuss a single article Polk ever wrote and that his military record is amply substantiated in a range of military documents, including a picture of Polk being decorated by Vice-Admiral John McCain on November 30, 1943, on behalf of the "Airplane Cruiser Detachment ... for their heroic role during the Battle for the Solomons."

 In April 2007, Frank responded to William Polk's letters and to what he considered a baffling silence from journalists that greeted his charges.

 U.S. Postal stamp

-On October 5, 2007, the United States Postal Service announced that it would honor five journalists of the 20th century times with first-class rate postage stamps, to be issued on Tuesday, April 22, 2008: Martha Gellhorn, John Hersey, George Polk, Rubén Salazar, and Eric Sevareid.
+On October 5, 2007, the United States Postal Service announced that it would honor five journalists of the 20th century with first-class rate postage stamps, to be issued on Tuesday, April 22, 2008: Martha Gellhorn, John Hersey, George Polk, Rubén Salazar, and Eric Sevareid.
 Postmaster General Jack Potter announced the stamp series at the Associated Press Managing Editors Meeting in Washington.

-Polk was related to US Presidents James Knox Polk and Andrew Jackson.
+Polk was related to U.S. Presidents James Knox Polk and Andrew Jackson.

-George Polk grew up in Fort Worth, Texas.
-He was a 1938 graduate of the University of Alaska.